life-itself/research/projects/building-the-field-developmental-spaces.md

 Find out more about the project:
 - [Project announce post](https://lifeitself.org/blog/2023/06/20/building-field-for-developmental-spaces)
 - [Preliminary presentation of project research](https://lifeitself.org/blog/2023/09/29/DDS-community-call%20with%20Boaz%20Feldman) (video recording and slides)
+- [Deliberately Developmental Spaces Steering Committee - slides](https://drive.google.com/file/d/1rRtXDMHvKNk21VkszAuFnfY0J5_-OaLN/view?usp=drive_link) (September 2024).
+A summary of the state of the Steering Committee which was seeded by this project.

 Learn more about the concept of "Deliberately Developmental Spaces":
 - Rufus Pollock and Theo Cox, ['Deliberately Developmental Spaces: A Key to Addressing the Metacrisis?'](https://lifeitself.org/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis) (2021)

 ## Partners